mbabynames search ✿

 Kate Tessa

-"noble and strong" (Kate) meets "harvester" (Tessa).
+"pure" (Kate) meets "harvester" (Tessa).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Tessa (2 syllables) builds on the shorter Kate, giving the name forward momentum.

 Kate Camille